New Hampshire Divorce Attorney

 - Abandonment: One party, without cause and/or consent of the other spouse, has abandoned and refused to cohabit with the other for two years.

-With years of experience helping individuals in Salem, NH, and throughout the New Hampshire state, family law attorney Robert H. Prince is confident that he can help build a strong case for your divorce proceedings.
-Through extensive investigation into contested financial and legal matters, we will aim to secure what is rightfully yours.
-On the other hand, if there is little to contest and you wish to divorce without any issues, we will help the proceedings move as smoothly as possible.
-Essentially, we’ll devise our legal strategy specifically around your needs.
+With years of experience helping individuals in Salem, NH, and throughout New Hampshire, Attorney Prince is confident that he can help build a strong case for your divorce proceedings.
+Through extensive investigation into contested financial and legal matters, the aim is to secure what is rightfully yours.
+On the other hand, if there is little to contest and you wish to divorce without any issues, the goal is to help the proceedings move as smoothly as possible.
+Essentially, the legal strategy will be devised specifically around your needs.